This is a post that provides information about the world called Elonth that my characters exist in.

 Dragon states tend to have a particular “personality”, similar to human countries but more pronounced.

-Just as with interactions between nations of the same species, interactions between dragon states and human countries can be greatly varied, depending on the leaders, citizens, history between the country and state, etc.
+Just as with interactions between nations of the same species, interactions between dragon and human countries can be greatly varied, depending on the leaders, citizens, the history, etc.

-Throughout history there have been various diplomatic statuses between states and countries.
+Throughout history, there have been various diplomatic statuses between dragon and human countries.
+This includes alliances, truces, war, occupation, coexisitence, etc.

 Donjon SciFi World Generator was used for this project.

-Magic is the use of the mind to manipulate reality through the use of energy.
+Magic is more science than art but holds aspects of both.
+It is the use of the mind to manipulate reality through the use of energy.
 Matter, being highly concentrated points of energy, is able to be manipulated – but not feasibly created – by magic.

 A user’s mental discipline, robustness and skill determine the extent of their abilities.
 Their physical fitness determines how much energy they can store in themselves for use by magic.
 Living beings are essentially biological batteries: energy can be taken from their bodies for magic and they need to recover after this.
 Excessive draining can be fatal.
-In the case of dragons, the size of their shiridite crystals also affects the energy they have at their disposal.
+In the case of dragons and some other energy-sustained creatures, the size of their shiridite crystals is the largest factor that affects the energy they have at their disposal.

 There are also advanced capabilities that would normally require inhuman (or indragon) levels of skill to use effectively.
 Some individuals can have an innate capacity for one advanced ability.
 Some examples of these advanced abilities are illusions, teleportation, transmutation of matter and mind control.

-Modern science is able to determine if a human baby has magic potential after it is 16-18 months old (only humans bother to check, since dragons know for certain that their hatchlings will have magic).
+Modern science is able to determine if a human baby has magic potential after it is 16-18 months old (only humans bother to check since dragons know for certain that their hatchlings will have magic).
 All attempts to artificially recreate or induce magic ability have failed.
-Scientists think that magic capability might be marginally affected by inherited genetics, but it appears to be random for the most part.
+Scientists think that magic capability might be marginally affected by inherited genetics, but it has large inconsistency with any gene or genes they’ve attempted to analyse.

 Shiridite is a material that interacts in remarkable ways with energy.
-When formed into crystals, it is called Shiridan – a hard and brittle material with a very reflective surface.
+When formed into crystals, it is called shiridan – a hard and brittle material with a very reflective surface.
 Shiridan crystals can store large amounts of energy.
-Composites containing Shiridite are often very conductive of magical energy.
+Composites containing shiridite are often very conductive of energy.

 However, the crystals don’t create energy.
 Someone or something needs to fill them with energy.
 With skill, one can place “shaped energy” in crystals, which is usually called an enchantment.

-Shiridite can be mined naturally, but large gems are rare.
+Shiridite can be mined naturally, but large gems are rare and the biggest veins are often in dragon territory.
 Shiridan crystals can also be found is in the chests of dragons or extracted from their horns, spikes and blood.
 This has caused shiridite to have a rather bloody history.

-Modern scientists have been able to create high-quality artificial shiridite, but – due to a very successful marketing scheme by a company which once had an international monopoly on shiridite – natural shiridite is still considered more valuable by the general public.
+Modern scientists have been able to create high-quality artificial shiridite, but natural shiridite is still considered more valuable by the general public.
 There have been a number of experiments attempting to make machines capable of manipulating magic, but this has been met with limited success.

 Ecosystems with magic-feeding creatures contain more shiridite.
 The magic creatures tend to have shiridite-rich blood.